13-14 June 2026 in Montgenèvre

 Bivouac

 A high-altitude campsite will welcome you for your short overnight stay.
 There will be toilets and water, but no showers: these will be awaiting you at the finish.
-Otherwise, you must be autonomous in the campsite; you will need to bring sleeping equipment, a stove and food (see kit list).
-Craft beer and lemonade will be on sale on site, so bring a credit card or cash in your backpack.
+Otherwise, you must be autonomous in the campsite; you will need to bring your sleeping equipment, a stove and food (see kit list).
+Drinks will de sold on site, so also bring cash in your backpack.

 French Orienteering Adventure Race Cup